-Asynchronous engagement, activities, and assignments will need to be completed outside of synchronous times during the five weeks of the course, and throughout the summer months following.
-All final work will be due by August 20 2020.
-All assignments are due on Mondays of each week on the dates noted, by no later than noon (before class).
+During the May/June session, all assignments are due on Sundays of each week on the dates noted, by no later than noon ET.
 Please alert instructors if you encounter problems in meeting deadlines.

 Course Philosophy

 We, as instructors, seek the creation of a dynamic learning community in which everyone is a teacher and a learner.
 Our personal and professional lives, social identities, cultural heritage and spiritual beliefs impact the way we, the instructors, understand the course content and how we present it.
 Likewise, we invite all course participants to bring the multiple dimensions of your experience and identity into the course.
 We ask that we all work to: